 Craig Stewart’s favourite moments with VOWSA include those gorgeous summer evenings with big waves at Kits Beach practice swims and seeing the apprehensive look on the faces of people trying open water swimming for the first time.

-Jessi started out with swimming all the VOWSA races in 2016.
-She is a local marathon swimmer who has swam various channels including the English Channel, Catalina Channel (LA), NYC circumnavigation and the longest skin swam route to date in BC ocean waters: Nanaimo to Kitsilano Beach (58km) in 2019.
-Most recently a ‘Ice mile’ in 2020.
-A swim of 1600m at 4.5c lake.
+Jessi has been volunteering with VOWSA since 2017, after swimming all the VOWSA races in 2016.
+She is a marathon swimmer who, in 2022, was the 1st Canadian to swim the North Channel (Ireland to Scotland).
+She has also swum the English Channel, Catalina Channel (LA), NYC circumnavigation, and, in BC ocean waters, she swam Nanaimo to Kitsilano Beach (58km) in 2019.
+She has also completed 2 ‘Ice Miles’ (International Ice Swimming Association – 1605m in sub 5C) .
 She loves sharing her knowledge by swimming and exploring areas new and old in BC and the world.

 Sylvie started swimming in the ocean all year round 3 years ago (after a few unsuccessful tries), with the support of the wonderful pod of the Cooler Swimmers.
 She is interested to share her experience and learn more about the benefits but also the risks of the sport as she intends on doing it for many more years and hopefully one day sharing her love of the ocean with her 4 grand kids!